 Rigidity and Power Transfer

-Durability is a crucial part of a shoe's overall long-term performance and brings into play economics and rider satisfaction.
-The world's most high tech, feature-loaded and expensive shoe quickly loses its appeal if it falls apart shortly after purchase, especially if it leaves you stranded on the trail in the middle of nowhere in a storm.
-All of our test shoes feature primarily synthetic materials, with the exception of the suede trim of the Five Ten Freerider.
-After using and abusing our test shoes for over two months, we didn't experience any catastrophic failures and most shoes showed only minor wear.
+The world's most high-tech, feature-loaded, and expensive shoe quickly loses its appeal if it falls apart shortly after purchase.
+This is especially the case if it leaves you stranded on the trail in the middle of nowhere.
+To test a shoe's durability (10% of the total score), we carefully examine them after each ride, looking for wear spots or failures.
+We also look at the overall construction of the shoe and the materials used.
+Most of our test shoes feature primarily synthetic materials in their construction, with rubber and foam comprising the outsoles and midsoles.
+After using and abusing our test shoes for over two months, we didn't experience any catastrophic failures, and most shoes showed only minor wear.

 For riders seeking the most durable option, shoes like the Ride Concepts Livewire, or Powerline should be considered.
 Their synthetic uppers and beefy soles have shown almost no signs of wear.
 Each rider should decide how much emphasis they place on durability versus performance versus comfort and make their choice accordingly.
 Overall, the higher-performance shoes were also the shoes that showed the best durability after testing.